-If you still associate dress clothes with comfortable, you’re doing it wrong.
+If you still associate dress clothes with uncomfortable, you’re doing it wrong.
 Your suit should be your go-to outfit for the office – something you look forward to wearing.
 As comfortable as your favorite pair of jeans but looking even sharper and snappier.
-And when you’re constantly on-the-go, catching cabs, trains and red-eye flights as a part of work (or pleasure), this becomes even more important.
+And when you’re constantly on-the-go, catching cabs, trains and red-eye flights as a part of work (or pleasure), a good travel suit becomes even more important.

 You don’t want to be sitting in a tight, uncomfortable suit for several hours, only to get up and head to work or a meeting with wrinkles and creases all over it.
 And you certainly don’t want to sweat through it as you head to gate.
 That’s where travel suits come in.
 Grab one of these, pair it with some smart, functional luggage, and you’ll be traveling in pure crease-free comfort.
-Here are some of the best travel suits that will suit your constantly on-the-go lifestyle.
+Here are some of the best travel suits that will suit your constantly on-the-go lifestyle, now updated for 2020!

 One of the most popular travel suits out there – English fashion designer Paul Smith created A Suit To Travel In, a classy wool suit with in an elegant SoHo Slim Fit – a look slightly more blocky and English than Armani, for example, but still stylishly slim.
 The jacket is wool with a viscose lining, and has been treated to be crease-resistant, so it can be stashed in your suitcase and worn the same day, without needing a trip to the dry cleaners.
 And, it’s made in Italy.
 Cheap?
 Nope.
 Versatile and stylish?
 Indeed.